LucaLiverani/DE_space_launch_project/README.md

 Once data transformations are complete, I utilize the robust data analysis and visualization capabilities of Power BI.
 With Power BI, I gain valuable insights into the success rates and cost trends of space launches through compelling visualizations and reports.

 ## Overall Architecture:
 ![alt text](https://github.com/LucaLiverani/DE_space_launch_project/blob/main/DE_space_launch_project_image/Architecture.png?raw=true)
 ## Data Model
+I applied normalization techniques to convert a single JSON file into a star schema for efficient data analysis.
+The JSON file contained comprehensive information about rocket launches, but it was denormalized, meaning all data was in a single structure.

+To begin, I identified distinct entities within the JSON file: rockets, agencies, missions, and launch pads.
+I then separated the data into a fact table, "ft_launch," and four dimension tables: "dm_rocket," "dm_agency," "dm_mission," and "dm_pad."

+The fact table, "ft_launch," served as the central table and contained core data points for each rocket launch.
+It included foreign keys to link to the dimension tables and additional measures like launch success status and payload mass.

+Each dimension table provided contextual information about the entities involved in the launches.
+The "dm_rocket" table captured rocket-specific details, such as name, manufacturer, country, and payload capacity.
+The "dm_agency" table stored information about space agencies, including name, country, and establishment year.
+The "dm_mission" table held data about each mission, such as name, type, launch date, and destination.
+Lastly, the "dm_pad" table contained details about the launch pads, including name, location, and launch complex.

+To establish relationships between the tables, I created foreign keys in the fact table that referenced the primary keys of the corresponding dimension tables.
+These foreign keys facilitated efficient querying and analysis.
 ![alt text](https://github.com/LucaLiverani/DE_space_launch_project/blob/main/DE_space_launch_project_image/Star_schema.png?raw=true)
 ## ETL from the API to Databricks
 ![alt text](https://github.com/LucaLiverani/DE_space_launch_project/blob/main/DE_space_launch_project_image/ETL_airflow.png?raw=true)